NCAS-CMS/cfdm/docs/source/performance.rst

-For example, in one test using a file from the :ref:`Tutorial`, transposing the data dimensions of the field construct was ~10 times faster when done in-place, compared with creating a new indpendent field construct:
+For example, in one test using a file from the :ref:`Tutorial`, transposing the data dimensions of the field construct was ~10 times faster when done in-place, compared with creating a new independent field construct:

 .. code-block:: python
    :caption: *Calculate the speed-up of performing the "transpose"
              operation in-place.
-Setting the data to zero prior to the tests ensures that the data are in memory, and so removes the time taken to read the dataset from disk from the results.*
+The data are brought into memory prior to the to remove the time taken to read the dataset from disk from the results.*

    >>> import timeit
    >>> import cfdm
    >>> q, t = cfdm.read('file.nc')
-   >>> t.data[...] = 0
+   >>> t.data.to_memory()
    >>> min(timeit.repeat('t.transpose()', globals=globals(), number=1000))
    1.3255651500003296
    >>> min(timeit.repeat('t.transpose(inplace=True)', globals=globals(), number=1000))